 They now come in 2 forms, The “disposable” which is designed to be thrown out after each use (although a lot of women reuse them) – which are the light pink rimmed ones, and the “reusable” (dark pink) are designed to be reused through one cycle and then thrown out.
 So both forms are still disposable, one however you can use for a few days before disposing of it.

-I haven’t reviewed them here for a few reasons…
+I haven’t reviewed them for a few reasons…

-- 1).
-Nobody has sent me one to review (most of the cups reviewed here were sent to me free of charge) – even though someone offered in the comments below, I haven’t received any….. and I’ve never asked for one, or would buy them myself because I personally have no desire to try them…
+Nobody has sent me one to review (most of the cups reviewed here were sent to me free of charge) – even though someone offered in the comments below, I haven’t received any….. and I’ve never asked for one, or would buy them myself because I personally have no desire to try them, as I prefer the idea of completely reusable cups…

 But – They are out there for those who feel so inclined :)

-They claim the cost would be $3 per cycle (using the “reusable” version).
-If you consider a woman would have 12 periods a year, that’s $36 for a year’s supply.
+They claim the cost would be about $3 per cycle (using the “reusable” version).
+If you consider a woman would have 12 periods a year, that’s about $36 for a year’s supply.
 You can buy a completely reusable menstrual cup for that (or slightly more) – which would last 10+ years.
+So while they are safer than tampons, they aren’t as eco-friendly or economical as a reusable menstrual cup.